Skip to content

 Scoring

-Thesaurus projects based on NL Core 4.9 or later generate explainable models with extraction rules that attribute a confidence score to extracted concepts.
+Thesaurus projects based on NL Core version 4.9 or later generate explainable models with extraction rules that attribute a confidence score to extracted concepts.
 Rules' score can be overridden by a JavaScript scoring algorithm, embedded in the model, which behaves according to the parameters listed below.

 Note